PrestaShop/docs/modules/sample-modules/extend-product-page.md

             TextType::class, // your field type
             [
-                'label' => 'SEO Special Field', // you can remove the label if you dont need it by passing 'label' => false 'label_attr' => [ // customize label by any html attribute 'title' => 'h2',
+                'label' => 'SEO Special Field', // you can remove the label if you dont need it by passing 'label' => false 'label_attr' => [ // customize label with any HTML attribute 'title' => 'h2',
                     'class' => 'text-info',
                 ],
                 'attr' => [
                     'placeholder' => 'SEO Special field',
                 ],
-                // this is just an example, but in real case scenario you could have some data provider class to wrap more complex cases
+                // this is just an example, but in real case scenario, you could have some data provider class to handle more complex cases
                 'data' => "",
                 'empty_data' => '',
                 'form_theme' => '@PrestaShop/Admin/TwigTemplateForm/prestashop_ui_kit_base.html.twig',